will-scargill/borwellSoftwareChallenge/README.md

 https://borwell.com/career/

-A program to calculate floor area, room volume, and required area coverage of paint for a room given it's dimensions.
+A program to calculate floor area, room volume, and required wall area coverage of paint for a room given its dimensions.

 ## Build Instructions